-Jenny Anderson, Attorney
+Jenny Anderson, Partner

 Jenny is a Seattle native and earned both her BA and JD from the University of Washington.
-She studied child development as part of her undergraduate work, and she brings that foundation to all of her work with children and families.
-In addition to her law practice, Jenny is an adjunct faculty member at Seattle University School of Law, where she has taught family law and domestic violence practice skills.
-She is also a founding member and the 2014-15 Chair of the Low Bono Section of the Washington State Bar Association, serves as a mentor attorney with Eastside Legal Assistance Program, and volunteers at the King County Bar Association Domestic Violence Family Law Clinic.
+In addition to her law practice, Jenny is an adjunct faculty member at Seattle University School of Law, where she has taught family law drafting and is developing a domestic violence practice skills course.
+She is also a founding member, the 2014-15 Chair, and a current executive committee member of the Low Bono Section of the Washington State Bar Association and serves as a mentor attorney for several local organizations.

-Jenny has experience as a domestic violence victim advocate, so she has an in-depth understanding of the specific challenges that domestic violence victims face.
-She is dedicated to helping domestic violence victims and their children escape the cycle of violence and live freely and safely.
-She also recognizes that allegations of domestic violence may be used abusively, and is committed to assisting those who may be wrongly accused of domestic violence.
+Jenny studied child development as part of her undergraduate work, and brings that foundation to all of her work with children and families.
+She also has experience as a domestic violence victim advocate, so she has an in-depth understanding of the specific challenges that domestic violence victims face.
+She is dedicated to helping domestic violence victims and their children escape the cycle of violence and live freely and safely, and to helping families navigate the difficult process of separation while holding the needs of their children paramount.

-Evangeline Stratton, Attorney
+Evangeline Stratton, Partner

 Prior to joining Anderson, York & Stratton as a partner, Evangeline practiced for five years as a solo family law attorney.
 She opened her practice in 2011, after being admitted to the Washington State Bar in November of 2010.
-Evangeline graduated from William Mitchell College of Law in St. Paul, Minnesota, and completed her final year at Seattle University School of Law.
+Evangeline graduated from William Mitchell College of Law (now Mitchell | Hamline) in St. Paul, Minnesota, and completed her final year at Seattle University School of Law.
 While in law school, Evangeline also earned her Masters in Gender and Women's Studies at Minnesota State University, through a unique dual degree program.

-Daniel York, Attorney
+Daniel York, Partner

 Dan is originally from Texas and has adopted the Pacific Northwest as his home.
 He is a former Marine and Iraq veteran.
 He graduated magna cum laude from Texas Tech University with a BS in Human Development, and obtained his law degree from the University of Houston Law Center.